 This chart training guide is published as a service for pilots to familiarize with Jeppesen navigation charts.
-It provides extracts of the Jeppesen Airway Manual including portions of the Introduction section such as Glossary, Abbreviations, and Charting Symbols legends for Enroute, SID/STAR, Airport, Approach and the Jeppesen Commercial Airline Overlay (CAO) charts.
+It provides extracts of the Jeppesen Airway Manual including portions of the Introduction section such as Glossary, Abbreviations, and Charting Symbols legends for Enroute, SID/STAR, Airport and Approach charts.
 It pays special attention to the subject of Aerodrome Operations Minimums, followed by a variation of chart examples representing the various types of terminal and procedure charts to enable a general familiarization.